 Winter is oftentimes the most expensive time of the year for your utility bills.
 This is because of the amount of heat loss that a home undergoes through the winter months.
-Your furnace will then compensate by warming up the inside of the home, causing your gas bills to rise.
+Your heating system will then compensate by warming up the inside of the home, causing your gas bills to rise.
 Does carpet flooring keep a home warmer in the winter?
-If so, just how much of a difference can a carpet make to your heating bill?
+If carpet is a good insulator, how much of a difference can a carpet make to your heating bill?

 Does Carpet Keep Your House Warmer in the Winter?

 It’s a known fact that people lose most of the heat through the top of their heads and the bottoms of their feet.
 This is something that people often think of as applying to their bodies, but not too often imagine applying to their homes.

 Houses lose most of their heat the same way.